MiamiOH-CSE274/Interactive-Debugging/README.md

 The other option is to create a break point within each condition.
 So, for example, put a break on “case 0”,  a break on “case 1” and a break on “case 2”.
 Then run the program in the debugger.
 The first time you hit a particular breakpoint (say the case 2 breakpoint), step through the code and make sure it does what you expected.
 If so, you can remove that breakpoint, and continue debugging.
 This way you can try all three cases without having to do a whole lot of manual stepping.

 * 14.a) What was the bug?
+The switch case 0 in lines 100-102 doesn't have a break statement within it, so it still reaches case 1 after it completes case 0.

 Step 15